SartorialGrunt0/Awesome-Extruders/README.md

 ### HGX-lite Extruders
 <img src="hgx-lite.jpg" width="400" height="400">

 [HGX-lite gears](https://www.aliexpress.us/item/3256804512828973.html?gatewayAdapt=glo2usa4itemAdapt) are a set of large extruder gears from the HGX-lite extruder believed to be created by Haldis 3D.
-They sell the gears stand alone as a gear set.
+They also sell the gears standalone as a gear set.
 These are essentially a clone of the LGX-lite gears.
-They come in two variants, HGX-Lite a HGX-lite 2.0.
-Most extruders using these gears are using the original version.
+They come in two variants, HGX-Lite and HGX-lite 2.0.
+Most extruders featuring these gears are using the original 1.0 version.
 The 2.0 variant is slightly lighter and can be identified by the extra holes in the drive gears.

 - [Hummingbird](https://github.com/nhchiu/VoronMods/tree/main/Extruders/Hummingbird)
 - [Large Gear Clockwork2](https://github.com/nhchiu/VoronMods/tree/main/Extruders/Large_Gear_Clockwork2)